asen16/high-schools-analysis/README.md

 ## Contact Us

 If you're interested in extending this work, having an idea or having any questions:
-- email us @ barslan16@ku.edu.tr or asen16@ku.edu.tr.
+- email us @ barslan16@ku.edu.tr or asen16@ku.edu.tr
+or submit an issue.

 ## Installation Instructions